jonasjohansson/11.igem.se/pages/wiki/project/outlook.md

 ![](/static/img/wiki/project/outlook-03.png)

-Moreover, the strain has to be genetically stable, cultivable on a large scale, and viable in combination with supplements or other food products (1).
-According to requirements in Canada and Italy, a minimum amount of 10^9 of colony-forming units is required to provide health benefits (2).
-In addition, there is no report that a higher dose is detrimental.
+Moreover, the strain has to be genetically stable, cultivable on a large scale, and viable in combination with supplements or other food products.
+(1) According to requirements in Canada and Italy, a minimum amount of 10^9 of colony-forming units is required to provide health benefits.
+(2) In addition, there is no report that a higher dose is detrimental.
 Probiotics are usually stored in ambient temperature and humidity; however, it could cause a loss of viability compared to frozen storage.
 Therefore, over 10^9 has to be added to reach the target dose.

 ### Quality control & upscaling

 Let’s get a bit more specific.
 Quality control testing is required to verify that the product is free of contaminants and that it includes only pure strain, so it may be prepared for a large scale manufacturing process.
 Frozen glycerol stock containing the plasmid switch will be directly inoculated to the fermentation containers.
 The containers will not have any nitrogen source, as recommended by regular standard protocols.

 Then, the centrifugation step will allow to separate cells from the medium and obtain them in high concentration.
 The obtained highly concentrated bacteria will be infected by the modified phages, and we will proceed with the preservation techniques.
-The cryoprotectants and lyoprotectants added to the cells allow lyophilization of the end product.
+The {% define 'cryoprotectants', 'A cryoprotectant is a substance used to protect biological tissue from freezing damage' %} and {% define 'lyoprotectants', 'A substance added to something undergoing lyophilization in order to prevent damage' %} added to the cells allow {% define 'lyophilization', 'Lyophilization is a water removal process typically used to preserve perishable materials, to extend shelf life or make the material more convenient for transport.' %} of the end product.
 The lyophilized material is then blended with excipients, forming the final product as a tablet.
 The second round of quality control testing is applied to check for the high quality of end-product and contamination.
-The lyophilized bacteria tablets have to be stored at 40°C temperature to extend the shelf-life for three months (3).
+The lyophilized bacteria tablets have to be stored at 40°C temperature to extend the shelf-life for three months.
+(3)

 ![](/static/img/wiki/project/outlook-04.png)